ewotring/search-list-detail/README.md

 - I used an empty box generated with CSS to hold a place for an image in the list and detail views.

+- I chose to use .scss extensions instead of .sass extensions because my editor made it easier to select colors with that extension.

 ## Further Details

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).